Serve with Commonwealth Corps

 THRIVE Communities of Massachusetts

 THRIVE’s mission is to empower communities to welcome and support our neighbors transitioning from incarceration.
 THRIVE seeks to support adults returning from incarceration and to revolutionize the role community members play in their lives upon reentry.
 Our goals are to disrupt cycles of incarceration, isolation, and social harm among returning citizens and within impacted communities through evidence-based restorative justice models, community building through education, and constituent leadership development.
 THRIVE’s current programs primarily serve the greater Lowell community.
-In this Peer-to-Peer project, the Commonwealth Corps member will participate in community outreach about THRIVE and its mission and in volunteer recruitment activities, provide resource and social support to THRIVE members returning to the Lowell community, and work on a capacity-building project that will either enhance THRIVE’s alumni engagement or increase THRIVE’s Spanish-language resource services.
+In this Peer-to-Peer project, the Commonwealth Corps members will participate in community outreach about THRIVE and its mission and in volunteer recruitment activities, provide resource and social support to THRIVE members returning to the Lowell community, and work on a capacity-building project that will either enhance THRIVE’s employment partner engagement or increase THRIVE’s Spanish-language resource services.

 Greater Boston